-- 1. The Owner requested Rent to Owner; - 2.
-The Reasonable Rent.
+- 1. The Owner requested Rent to Owner;

+- or

+- 2. The Reasonable Rent.

-Q. MOVING-TO-WORK (MTW) AGENCIES24
+O. MOVING-TO-WORK (MTW) AGENCIES24

 MTW agencies such as LMHA that administer EHVs are bound by the terms and conditions of PIH Notice 2021-15.
 All HCV statutory and regulatory requirements and HUD directives are applicable to EHVs unless waived.
-However, MTW agencies may request approval from HUD's Office of Housing Voucher Programs to administer EHVs in accordance with the HCV programmatic flexibilities approved under LMHA's Annual MTW Plan or MTW
+However, MTW agencies may request approval from HUD's Office of Housing Voucher Programs to administer EHVs in accordance with the HCV programmatic flexibilities approved under LMHA's Annual MTW Plan or MTW Supplement to LMHA Plan, as permitted by its MTW Agreement or the MTW Operations Notice.
+The Office of Housing Voucher Programs may approve LMHA's request provided it determines the requested MTW flexibility is not in direct conflict with an EHV waiver or alternative requirement and its application would not have a detrimental impact on EHV families.
+LMHA must submit such requests with supporting justification through their local Field Office.